Morphine, slow release (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, low blood pressure, lung disease (such as chronic obstructive pulmonary disease [COPD]), problems with urination, an underactive thyroid, Addison disease, gallbladder problems, pancreas problems, prostate problems, or a stomach or bowel problems.
-Tell your doctor if you have a history of head injury, brain tumor, depression or other mental illness, seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, breathing problems or lung disease (such as asthma or COPD), gallbladder problems, pancreas problems, an enlarged prostate, trouble urinating, or stomach or bowel problems.
+Tell your doctor if you have a history of head injury, brain tumor, depression, seizures, or alcohol or drug abuse.